(Photo-ID or PID)

-You can choose to receive our "Hawaiian Hawksbill Happenings" e-newsletters to keep you up-to-date, or just be contacted if your hawksbill is re-sighted.
+You can choose to receive our "Hawaiian Hawksbill Happenings" e-newsletters to keep you up-to-date.

-All unique individuals are given numbers and names so they can be monitored over time.
-We've seen some over 100 times each, and one for a 17-year timespan!
+All unique individuals are given numbers and names to monitor them over time.
+We've seen some over 100 times each, and one for a 18-year timespan!

 • Pelagic Phase

 • Adult Males

 Note that the deceased hawksbills are still included in the catalog.

 • See the "Meet the Turtles" island-specific pages for complete information, but the majority of the sightings are from Maui (where I live).